glutanimate/pytest-anki/README.md

 > a simple pytest plugin for testing Anki add-ons

-This project is largely based on [krassowski/anki_testing](https://github.com/glutanimate/pytest-anki/blob/master/.github/workflows/tests.yml) with a number of adjustments for use with pytest.
+This project is a rewrite of [krassowski/anki_testing](https://github.com/glutanimate/pytest-anki/blob/master/.github/workflows/tests.yml) as a pytest plugin, with a number of added convenience features and adjustments for more recent Anki releases.

 ### Disclaimer